U engine

-Although much less common than the similar V engine design, several U engines were produced from 1915-1987 for use in airplanes, racing cars, racing and road motorcycles, locomotives, and tanks.
+Although much less common than the similar V engine design, several U engines were produced from 1915 to 1989 for use in airplanes, racing cars, racing and road motorcycles, locomotives, and tanks.

 Design

-The main benefit of a U engine layout is the ability to share common parts with straight engine upon which is it based.
+The main benefit of a U engine layout is the ability to share common parts with a straight engine upon which is it based.
 Additionally, if the two crankshafts rotate in opposite directions, the gyroscopic effect of the rotating components in each cylinder bank cancel each other out.

-However, a V engine is typically more compact and lighter than a U engine (in part due to the lack of a second crankshaft), therefore V engines are far more common than U engines.
+A V engine is typically more compact and lighter than a U engine, in part due to the lack of a second crankshaft, making V engines far more common than U engines.
+However, the V engine does not cancel the gyroscopic effect.

 The H engine layout uses a similar concept to U engines, whereby two flat engines are stacked vertically.

 History

 Petrol engines

-The first U engine known to have been built was the 1915-1916 Bugatti U-16 aircraft engine, which had 16 cylinders and a displacement of 24.3 L. Approximately 40 engines were built at the Duesenberg factory in the United States during World War I. A small number of engines based on the Bugatti U engine were also produced after the war by Breguet Aviation in France.
+The first U engine known to have been built was the 1915–1916 Bugatti U-16 aircraft engine, which had 16 cylinders and a displacement of 24.3 L. Approximately 40 engines were built at the Duesenberg factory in the United States during World War I. A small number of engines based on the Bugatti U engine were also produced after the war by Breguet Aviation in France.

 The Fiat 806 was a 1927 Grand Prix racing car that was powered by a 1.5 L twelve-cylinder U engine.
-This engine, designated the 'Type 406', used a supercharger and had a single centrally-mounted intake camshaft which operated the intake valves located on the inside of each cylinder bank.
+This engine, designated the 'Type 406', used a supercharger and had a single centrally mounted intake camshaft which operated the intake valves located on the inside of each cylinder bank.
 Two separate camshafts operated the exhaust valves (one per bank).
 On test the unit delivered 187 bhp at 8,500 rpm at maximum boost.
 The Fiat 806 car competed in only one race, the 50 km Milan Grand Prix on 4 September 1927 (not to be confused with the 500 km 1927 Italian Grand Prix held on the same day).
-The race was won by the Fiat 806, however Fiat then retired from Grand Prix racing and the Type 806 did not race again.
+The race was won by the Fiat 806; however, Fiat then retired from Grand Prix racing and the Type 806 did not race again.

-The 1931-1959 Ariel Square Four motorcycle used a four-cylinder engine (also called a 'square four' engine).
-The engine was compact and had as narrow a frontal area as a 500 cc, parallel twin, however the rear pair of cylinders on this air-cooled engine were prone to overheating.
+The 1931–1959 Ariel Square Four motorcycle used a four-cylinder engine (also called a 'square four' engine).
+The engine was compact and had as narrow a frontal area as a 500 cc, parallel twin.
+The rear pair of cylinders on this air-cooled engine were prone to overheating.

-The 1985-1987 Suzuki RG500 motorcycle, and several related racing motorcycles, used a water-cooled four-cylinder U engine.
-Although some racing success was achieved, the road bikes did not sell well and the design was phased out in favour of a conventional inline-four engine.
+The 1985–1989 Suzuki RG500 motorcycle, developed from the Suzuki RG 500 gamma racing motorcycles, used a water-cooled, four-cylinder, two-stroke U engine.
+The racing machines were successful, but the road legal version was dropped from production in 1989.